Twangist/log_calls/log_calls/docs/source/quickstart.rst

 ==================================================

 These examples have shown just a few of the features that make `log_calls` powerful, versatile, yet easy to use.
-They have introduced a few of `log_calls`'s keyword parameters, the source of much of its versatility, as well as one of the ``decorate_*`` methods.
+They introduced a few of `log_calls`'s keyword parameters, the source of much of its versatility, as well as one of the ``decorate_*`` methods.

-Read at least the introduction of the next chapter, :ref:`what-log_calls-can-decorate`.
+The next chapter, :ref:`what-log_calls-can-decorate`, gives general culture but also introduces terminology and concepts subsequently used throughout.
-Then read the essential chapter following it, :ref:`keyword_parameters`, which documents the parameters in detail.
+An essential chapter follows that: :ref:`keyword_parameters` documents the parameters in detail.
 That chapter is a reference, to which you can refer back as needed; it's not necessary to assimilate its details before proceeding on to further topics.
 For an even more concise reference, in cheatsheet format,